HSSBoston/earth-wind-and-flare/prototypes/readme.md

 <img src="../images/p2.jpg" width="500">
 </p>

-See the following demonstration video to see how this prototype works with a motion sensor.
+Watch the following demonstration video to see how this prototype works with a motion sensor.

 <p align="center">
 <a href="https://youtu.be/U0wvPAjHJDc"><img src="../images/p2-video.jpg" width="500"></a>